Krylov complexity of many-body localization: Operator localization in Krylov basis: Setup

 \section{Setup}

-~ We begin by setting up the framework to study the operator growth using Krylov basis.
+~ We begin by setting up the framework to study the operator growth using the Krylov basis.
 Consider a quantum many-body system described by a Hamiltonian $H$ and an initial local Hermitian operator ${\mathcal{O}}$.
-For the later convenience, we use an operator-state correspondence description: For any operator ${\mathcal{O}} = \sum_{i,j} O_{ij}|i\ra \la j|$, where $|i\ra$ and $|j\ra$ are from an orthonormal basis of the Hilbert space of consideration, we can define the corresponding operator state as $|\mathcal{O}) \equiv \sum_{i,j} O_{ij} |i\ra |j\ra$.
-Since we will consider quantities at an infinite temperature, we define the inner product between two operator states $|\mathcal{A})$ and $|\mathcal{B})$ as
+For convenience, we use an operator-state correspondence description: For any operator ${\mathcal{O}} = \sum_{i,j} O_{ij}|i\ra \la j|$, where $|i\ra$ and $|j\ra$ are from an orthonormal basis in the Hilbert space of consideration, we define the corresponding operator state as $|\mathcal{O}) \equiv \sum_{i,j} O_{ij} |i\ra |j\ra$.
+Since we will consider quantities at the infinite temperature, we define the inner product between two operator states $|\mathcal{A})$ and $|\mathcal{B})$ as